 Of note, lifestyle deflation didn’t mean a state of extreme frugality for me.
 I still ate out some but not near as much and often choosing a less expensive menu item.
 I also didn’t travel and rarely bought clothes or shoes (although I did buy some new items).

-Lifestyle deflation meant using cash a lot more, window shopping, waiting to watch movies until they became available on Netflix, getting books from the library (which was actually a real treat), and finding other free or low-cost activities to keep me busy.
+Lifestyle deflation meant using cash a lot more, window shopping, waiting to watch movies until they became available on streaming services, getting books from the library (which was actually a real treat), and finding other free or low-cost activities to keep me busy.
 (If you want to learn more, see this post for My Favorite Tips to Save Money.)

 Mindful spending also had its positive aspects.
 For example, if you know you have a limited clothing budget and that you need a new sweater, shopping for it becomes a quest and not just a trip to the store.
 Have you ever left Target without buying something?
-I have now, and more than once.
+I have, and more than once.
 That is the power of becoming a mindful spender.

 Taking My Emergency Fund Down to $1,000 (~25%)

 When I first decided to pay off all of my non-mortgage debt, I had no plans to withdraw money from my emergency fund.
 At the time, I had contributed just over $16,000 into a Roth IRA that I considered my emergency fund since the tax laws allow you to withdraw contributions to a Roth IRA without paying a penalty (there are other rules too so if you are thinking about doing this, consult your CPA or a tax attorney).

 I withdrew $15,000 of this money for a couple of reasons.
 First, at the time I was listening to Dave Ramsey and it is what he recommends as part of his total money makeover program.
 In the program, his first step is to save $1,000 in your emergency fund and, if you already have that or more, to take any amount above $1,000 and put it toward your non-mortgage debt.